RMHogervorst/tweetwikidatadeaths/README.md

 you're much better of supplying them as arguments at build time.

-## Instructions to run the container
+## Instructions to run the docker container

 - CD into the tweet folder
 - modify the Rscript